wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_configuration/test_basic_configuration_location.md

 ## Expected behavior

 - Fail if `wazuh-logcollector` or `wazuh-agent` allows valid `location` values for log monitoring.
-- Fail if API response is different that Wazuh configuration.
+- Fail if the API response is different from the Wazuh configuration.

 ## Code documentation